wolfiesites/scaffi/readme.md

 ## How to use:

 1. Create your custom template like this one: https://github.com/wolfiesites/scaffi-example-template
-2. Store it either locally or in repos
+2. Store it either locally or in repo
 3. use the command below to download template and search replace placeholders:

 ```scaffi --placeholder="value of the placeholder" --placetwo="second value" --template="/path/to/repo"```